Master’s in Mental Health Counseling Degree Guide

 Best Value Schools with On-Campus Mental Health Counseling Degree Programs

 The below table outlines not-for-profit colleges and universities with the best value based on graduation rate and net tuition cost.
-We included schools that offer a mental health counseling (MHC) master’s degree and have an average graduation rate of 65% or better combined with a net tuition cost under $20,000 per academic year.
+We included schools that offer a mental health counseling (MHC) master’s degree and have an average undergraduate graduation rate of 65% or better combined with an undergraduate net tuition cost under $20,000 per academic year.
 A high graduation rate is indicative of student success overall, while a low net price is an important consideration for many students.
 Considering such factors can help you narrow down the best mental health counseling programs to support your goals.

 |School||MHC Graduate Degree(s)||US News National Rank1||Grad Rate*2||% Tenured Faculty3||Net Price**2|